 Sensory-Friendly Play Places and Attractions

-Morton Arboretum Children’s Garden is the perfect backdrop for calming, imaginative play.
+Morton Arboretum’s Children’s Garden is the perfect backdrop for calming, imaginative play.
 Children can play, climb, and slide in an area designed just for them.
 The majority of the gardens are on paved grounds and accessible for all.
 Please note, some areas are accessible only by rope, ladder, or stairs.
 Guests with sensory processing disabilities may borrow sensory bags, maps, proprioceptive activity boards, or choice boards.
 Please visit the accessibility page to learn more.

-Sloomoo Institute is a one of a kind, interactive experience where you can immerse yourself in a world full of slime!
+Sloomoo Institute is a one-of-a-kind, interactive experience where you can immerse yourself in a world full of slime.
 Sloomoo prides itself on inclusivity through sensory play.
 By incorporating bright colors, textures, and smells, guests will leave with slime and a smile.
 Sensory hours offered with limited capacity and a calmer environment.
 For tickets and more details, click here.

 At Sky High Sports Trampoline Park in Niles, every Tuesday is Special Needs Day.
 Music is off and distractions are low and crowds are minimal.
-The event runs from 4โ6 pm and costs $5 for each participant (a parent or therapist can accompany for free).
+The event runs from 4β6 pm and costs $5 for each participant (a parent or therapist can accompany for free).

 The outdoor Sensory Garden Playground in Lisle is for children of all ability levels.
 It features numerous play areas, an accessible treehouse, gravity rail, swings, a sound garden, and more additions to come in the near future.
 This playground helps promote relaxation, encourage creative movement, and provides stimulation for all the senses.
 Check out a previous article highlighting the latest features at The Sensory Garden Playground.